Knowing how to wash different types of vegetables and fruit the right way will keep your food tasting great and safe to eat.

 General tips for washing vegetables and fruit

-The best way to wash vegetables and fruit is under running water.
+The best way to wash vegetables and fruit is under cold running water.
 You do not need special products, soaps or vinegar.
 These can leave an aftertaste and don’t kill bacteria or mould.
 Bonus!
 Watch the video to see this information in action.

 Before you start – Wash your hands

 Wash your hands with hot water and soap for at least 20 seconds before and after handling fresh produce.

 Examples of leafy greens are kale, lettuce, Swiss chard, rapini, cabbage and pre-bagged greens like baby spinach.

 - Wash all leafy green vegetables, including pre-bagged greens under cold running tap water.

 - For leafy vegetables, such as lettuce and cabbage, remove the outer leaves first.
 Throw away any wilted or discoloured leaves.

 - Rinse leafy vegetables in a colander (strainer), drain (or use a salad spinner) and pat dry with a paper towel or clean tea towel.

 - Store in clean paper towels or a clean tea towel in a sealed plastic bag in the fridge.
 Use within a week.